mixxxdj/mixxx/source/chapters/user_interface.rst

 * **While stopped**: Tap a hotcue button to cause the track to instantly jump to the location of the hotcue and start playing as long as the button is pressed.
-  Press the Play :ref:`keyboard shortcut <control-keyboard>` while the hotcue button is pressed to continue playback, then release the hotcue button.
+  Press the :ref:`Play <control-keyboard>` keyboard shortcut while the hotcue button is pressed to continue playback, then release the hotcue button.

 Deleting Hotcues